Updated: 2020-11-01 by

 Since the federal penalty for going without health insurance went away in 2019, a handful of states -- including Rhode Island -- have passed their own health insurance requirements.
+These requirements are also called "health insurance mandates" or "individual mandates."

 - Medicare, Medicaid, or coverage under the Children’s Health Insurance Program (CHIP)